FAMILY BUSINESS DIVORCE

 "The toughest situation is where both partners in the marriage are both active partners in the business - where family members and employees end up getting involved by taking sides with one partner versus the other partner".

-If your family business is dealing with a divorce and/or may be dealing with a divorce, you should consider contacting Dr Jane Adams, our Family Business Divorce expert.
+If your family business is dealing with a divorce and/or may be dealing with a divorce, don't take a chance - we can help!
+Use our ASK THE EXPERT form to arrange for a free and confidential consultation.

-With family business divorce, the problems are profound and can wreck the business and permanently destroy family relationships, far beyond the couple that is divorcing.
+With family business divorce, the problems are profound and can wreck the business and permanently destroy family relationships, far beyond the couple divorcing.

 Chaos Busters - The Management Guide